Download a FREE E-Book with 20 Easy Weeknight Dinners

 Step 3: Bake, Cool and chill in the fridge

+Next, bake at 375F for a total time of 45-50 minutes until it is jiggly like jello.
 You don’t want the center solid, but you also don’t want it to be too wet.
 It will set further as it cools.

-Then, remove it from the oven and allow it to cool COMPLETELY on a wire rack at room temperature before transferring it to the fridge for a few hours.
+Then, remove it from the oven and allow it to cool completely on a wire rack at room temperature before transferring it to the fridge for a few hours.
 This chocolate chess pie is best served cold and with some whipped cream on top.

 Three quarter view of a slice of chocolate chess pie with whipped cream on top